What42Pizza/LooF/Documentation/Statements.md

 - **return**
   - Jumps execution to the value popped off of the IP stack.
 Errors if the IP stack is empty
 - **return ReturnValue0, ReturnValue1, ...**
   - Pushes all arguments to the general stack in a single table and jumps execution to the value popped off of the IP stack.
-Errors if the IP stack is empty
+Errors if the IP stack is empty or if the size of the general stack is not the same as when the function was called
 - **returnIf Condition**
   - If Condition is truthy, jumps execution to the value popped off of the IP stack.
 Errors if the IP stack is empty
 - **returnIf Condition, ReturnValue0, ReturnValue1, ...**